woveon/wovtools/README.md

 . $(wov-env --conf) # equivalent to $(wov-env --env config.ck8s --env config.sk8s)
 curl ${MY_SITE_URL}/api/v1/foo&token=${MY_SITE_TOKEN}
 ```

+**Q. How do you manage secrets?**

+A. We use Git to versions secrets.
+This gives us a SVER number which we pair with the PVER to create a label when pushing content to the Archive.

+NOTE: So, PLEASE make sure you trust your repository location (i.e. Github (and likely other free services) are not secure).
+Also, our preprocessing data is pushed to a `projectroot/wovtools/cache` directory restricted to only the user.
+You should probably encrypt your harddrive for another layer of secrity if someone goes around this restriction.

 **Q. How to you manage databases?**